smarter-play/occupation-evaluator/README.md

 In order to use it, you must have a SmartBasket DB instance running (which is managed by [app-backend](https://github.com/smarter-play/app-backend/)).

+## How to use

+A full list of the functionalities of this service and how it implements them can be found on the documentation page.

 ## Useful links

 - https://facebook.github.io/prophet/docs/quick_start.html